introlab/rtabmap_ros/README.md

 rtabmap_ros
 ===========

-RTAB-Map's ROS2 package (branch `ros2`). **ROS2 Foxy minimum required**: currently most nodes are ported to ROS2.
+RTAB-Map's ROS2 package (branch `ros2`). **ROS2 Humble minimum required**: currently most nodes are ported to ROS2.
 The interface is the same than on ROS1 (parameters and topic names should still match ROS1 documentation on [rtabmap_ros](http://wiki.ros.org/rtabmap_ros)).

 #### CI Latest